-Malaria transmission peaks bi-annually from September to December and April to May [7] coinciding with major harvesting season with serious consequences for the subsistence Economy of Ethiopia's countryside, and for the nation in general.
+Malaria transmission peaks bi-annually from September to December and April to May [7] coinciding with major harvesting season.
+Such a coincidence has serious consequences for the subsistence Economy of Ethiopia's countryside and for the nation as a whole.
 In addition, major epidemics occur every five to eight years with focal epidemics as the commonest form.
 Figure 14.1 is based on confirmed malaria cases; cases that have come to the attention of health workers and institutions.
-The yearly bar graphs are just surrogates for overall infection levels estimated at about 5 million a year [8] and show that the incidence of malaria in Ethiopia is not only high but rising.
-The overall trend is one of a gradual progression from around four-fifths of a million confirmed cases a year in 1990 to almost a million and a half in the year 2005-06 reporting period.
-This represents an increase of about 80 percent.
-The turn of the century (1999-00) marked the worst decade of malarial infections in recent history with the number of confirmed cases exceeding one and a half million a year.
+Overall infection levels estimated at about 5 million a year [8] and incidence of malaria is not only high but rising.